Skip to main content

 Example clinical scenario

 A 48-year-old man transfers to your care having recently moved into the area.
-He was diagnosed with diabetes aged 28 and has been treated with tablets ever since.
+He was diagnosed with diabetes at 28 years of age and has been treated with tablets ever since.
 His BMI is 25.
 His mother had diabetes and was also treated with tablets.
 His first child was born at term with a birth weight of 3.6kg and no problems.
 His second child was born at 38 weeks’ gestation with a birth weight of 4.2kg and had transient neonatal hyperinsulinaemic hypoglycaemia, which required treatment with diazoxide for six months.

 Identifying those at risk of a genetic condition